-The New Mexico Military Institute, located in Roswell, NM, is the nation’s only state-supported co-educational military boarding school in the nation offering an integrated four-year college prepatory high school and university parallel transferable junior college.
+The New Mexico Military Institute, located in Roswell, NM, is the nation’s only state-supported co-educational military boarding school offering an integrated four-year college-preparatory high school and university parallel transferable junior college.

-On September 3, 1891, the Goss Military Academy was founded through the efforts of Captain James C. Lea and Colonel Robert Goss.
-With an initial enrollment of 28 students, including female students, the school was the first in New Mexico to adopt military features.
+On September 3, 1891, the Goss Military Institute (GMI) was founded through the efforts of Captain James C. Lea, Mabel Doss Day Lea, and Colonel Robert Goss.
+With an initial enrollment of 28 students, including female day students, the school was the first in New Mexico to adopt military features.

 On February 13, 1895, an appropriations bill passed by the Territorial Legislature provided a bond issue and maintenance funds contingent on the provisioning of a 40-acre tract of land for the school.
-Mr. J.J.
-Hagerman deeded the 40 acres of property on North Hill, the Institute’s current location, and the school became a fully recognized territorial entity under the Legislature.
+Mr. James John Hagerman, a local industrialist that spearheaded advancements in the Pecos Valley Railroad, mining, and large scale irrigation, deeded the needed 40 acres of property on North Hill, the Institute’s current location, and the school became a fully recognized territorial entity under the Legislature.

 A new $12,000 physical plant was built that housed 105 male students during school year 1896.
 At that time the curriculum consisted of as many as eight years of academic work and students were organized into two cadet companies.